raiguard/luapls/doc/types.md

 **First pass**

 First pass assembles all types that exist, following `@class`, `@type`, and `@alias` annotations as well as table literal declarations (for dynamic table types).
-It does _not_ resolve the fields of these types; it only gathers which types exist.
+It does _not_ resolve the details of these types; it only gathers which types exist.
 This is to allow recursive types.

 **Second pass**